-Planned and Programmed Roadway Improvements: C.R.
-545 (Avalon Road) Roadway Conceptual Analysis - The purpose of the study is to assess and recommend roadway improvements anticipated to improve safety and traffic flow in the area.
-The study considers the social and environmental impacts of adding travel lanes and other features such as, but not limited to, drainage conveyance and treatment improvements, proposed multi-purpose path, raised medians, lighting, landscaping and intersection improvements.
+Planned and Programmed Roadway Improvements:

+C.R.
+545 (Avalon Road) Roadway Conceptual Analysis: The purpose of the study is to assess and recommend roadway improvements anticipated to improve safety and traffic flow in the area.
+The study considers the social and environmental impacts of adding travel lanes and other features such as, but not limited to, drainage conveyance and treatment improvements, a proposed multi-purpose path, raised medians, lighting, landscaping, and intersection improvements.
 Project length is approximately 1.6 miles.

-CR 545 and Flemings Rd.
-Preliminary Design Study - Orange County's Transportation Planning Division has initiated a transportation improvement study for the widening of C.R.
-545 to a four-lane divided roadway from Water Springs Boulevard to South of New Hartzog Road (Approximate Length: 2.6 miles) and Flemings Road from east of 545 to the west County line (Approximately 1 mile).
+C.R.
+545 and Flemings Road Preliminary Design Study: Orange County's Transportation Planning Division has initiated a transportation improvement study for the widening of C.R.
+545 to a four-lane divided roadway from Water Spring Boulevard to south of New Hartzog Road (approximate length: 2.6 miles) and Flemings Road from east of C.R.
+545 to the west County line (approximately one mile).

-Right of Way Requirements: Right-of-Way for Avalon Road (C.R.
-545) must be dedicated prior to PSP/DP approval per previous BCC Condition of Approval.
+Right-of-Way Requirements: Right-of-way for C.R.
+545 (Avalon Road) must be dedicated prior to Preliminary Subdivision Plan/Development Plan (PSP/DP) approval per previous BCC Condition of Approval.

-Summary
+Summary:

-The applicant is requesting to change ~139.88 acres from (GC-PD-C/MDR/LDR) to (GC-PD-C/MDR/LDR) and rezone from PD to PD, to allow for the construction of mixed-use single family, multifamily, and commercial.
+The applicant is requesting to change ~139.88 acres from (GC-PD-C/MDR/LDR) to (GC-PD-C/MDR/LDR) and rezone from PD to PD to allow for the construction of a mixed-use development with single family, multi-family, and commercial elements.

-Analysis of the project trips from the currently approved under future land use versus the proposed use indicates that the proposed mixed-use single family, multi-family, and commercial will result in a decrease in the number of 287 pm peak trips and therefore will not impact the area roadways.
+Analysis of the project trips from the currently-approved use versus the proposed use indicates that the proposed mixed-use single-family, multi-family, and commercial development will result in a decrease of 287 pm peak trips and, therefore, will not impact the area roadways.
 The development will undergo further evaluation and will be required to mitigate capacity deficiencies on the transportation network in accordance with the requirements of the Orange County Concurrency Management System.

-Roadway Capacity Analysis
+Roadway Capacity Analysis:

-A traffic Study was not submitted with the case for review and comment.
+A traffic study was not submitted with the case for review and comment.
 The subject property is located adjacent to Avalon Road.

 Based on the Concurrency Management System (CMS) database, there are multiple failing roadway segments within the project's impact area.
-Three segments of Avalon Road from U.S. 192 to Flamingo Crossings Boulevard and one segment of U.S. 192 from the Lake County line to the Osceola County line (1 segment) are failing.
+Three segments of Avalon Road from U.S. 192 to Flamingo Crossings Boulevard and one segment of U.S. 192 from the Lake County line to the Osceola County line are failing.
 This information is dated and subject to change.

-Final permitting of any development on this site will be subject to review and approval under capacity constraints of the county's Transportation Concurrency Management System.
-Such approval will not exclude the possibility of a proportionate share payment in order to mitigate any transportation deficiencies.
-Finally, to ensure that there are no revisions to the proposed development beyond the analyzed use, the land use will be noted on the County's Future Land Use Map or as a text amendment to the Comprehensive Policy Plan.
+Final permitting of any development on this site will be subject to review and approval under the capacity constraints of the County's Transportation Concurrency Management System.
+Such approval will not exclude the possibility of a proportionate share payment mitigate any transportation deficiencies.
+Finally, to ensure that there are no revisions to the proposed development beyond the analyzed use, the land use will be noted on the County's Future Land Use Map or as a text amendment to the Comprehensive Plan.